-During the first two weeks of the fall and spring semesters, students may make changes in their class schedule.
-During the first week of the semester, students may add and drop classes without prior written consent from the instructor.
+During the first two weeks of the fall and spring semesters, students may make changes in their class schedule. *During the first week of the semester, students may add and drop classes without prior written consent from the instructor.
 During the second week of the semester, students must receive written consent from the instructor to add classes; during this period the students can drop classes without instructor consent.
-Students may change their schedule via www.svcc.edu/soar during the 100% refund period (as published in the Academic calendar) or by submitting an ADD or DROP slip to Admissions & Records or a DROP via the online DROP form.
-After the 100% refund period, all schedule changes must be submitted to Admissions & Records on a ADD slip or via the online DROP form at www.svcc.edu/admissions.
+Students may change their schedule via www.svcc.edu/soar during the 100% refund period (as published in the Academic calendar) or by submitting an ADD slip to Admissions & Records or a DROP via the online DROP form.
+After the 100% refund period, schedule changes must be submitted to Admissions & Records on a ADD slip or via the online DROP form at www.svcc.edu/admissions.

-The length of the Registration Change period for the summer semester or a shorter session is prorated (contact Admissions & Records for specific dates).
+*The length of the Registration Change period for the summer semester or a shorter session is prorated (contact Admissions & Records for specific dates).
 Full tuition will be charged for any course added after the designated Registration Change period.
-Registration and reinstate fees are non refundable.
+Reinstate fees are non refundable.